 The Carnegie Mellon Center for Innovation and Entrepreneurship

-The Center works with its partners to serve the entire CMU community—departments, colleges, centers and campuses—to help bring research innovations and promising ideas to the global marketplace.
-It helps all entrepreneurial students, faculty, staff and alumni tap into the 'innovation ecosystem.'
+The Center works with its partners to serve the entire CMU community—departments, colleges, centers and campuses—to accelerate bringing research innovations and promising ideas to the global marketplace and helping all entrepreneurial students, faculty, staff and alumni tap into the 'innovation ecosystem.

 Project Olympus PROBE Projects for students, faculy and alumni

 The James R. Swartz Entrepreneurial Fellows Program for graduate students